Abercrombie House: Stewart family

-James Horne Stewart, the son of William Stewart built Abercrombie House in 1878.
+James Horne Stewart, the son of William, built Abercrombie House in 1878.
 It was then called “The Mount” and took eight years to construct.
-A photo taken 15 years after its construction was included in an 1893 Brochure on Bathurst and is shown on the right.
+A photo taken 15 years after its construction was included in an 1893 brochure on Bathurst.
 James lived there until his death in 1920 when he was 95 years of age.

 James was born in 1825 in Edinburgh, Scotland.
 He came with his family to Australia at the age of ten in 1835.
 In 1855 he married at Toxteth Park in Sydney Harriet Eliza Boyce who was the daughter of the Rev. William Boyce, a very prominent clergyman.
 The couple had five children, three sons and two daughters.

 Over the years James had many tenant farmers and several newspaper articles mentioned his kindness as a landlord.
 In times of drought he cut the rents by half so that the families did not endure undue hardship.

 When James died in 1920 his son Athol took over the management of the property.
 Athol was born at Abercrombie House in 1867.
 He married Frances Helen McDougall (called Helen) in 1905.
 A photo of her is shown below in the gallery.
 On the death of his wife in 1927, Athol shut the house down and moved to Sydney.
 The house remained empty and gradually fell into decline until it was bought by the Morgan family.